aws/aws-dynamodb-encryption-java/README.md

 ## Known Limitations

 1. During retrieval of an item, all the attributes of the item that have been involved for encryption or signing must also be included for signature verification.
-Otherwise, the signature would fail to verify.
+Otherwise, the signature will fail to verify.

 [attrencryptor]: src/main/java/com/amazonaws/services/dynamodbv2/datamodeling/AttributeEncryptor.java
 [createtable]: https://github.com/aws/aws-sdk-java/blob/master/src/samples/AmazonDynamoDBDocumentAPI/quick-start/com/amazonaws/services/dynamodbv2/document/quickstart/A_CreateTableTest.java